AndrewILWilliams/ECS_bump/README.md

 ### Installation

-An `environment.txt` file is provided from which you can generate an `rce_bump` environment with the command `conda create --name rce_bump --file environment.txt`.
+An `environment.yml` file is provided from which you can generate an `ecsbump` environment with the command `conda env create --file environment.yml`.

-To add this environment to you `jupyter lab` instance, you must first activate this environment and then run `ipython kernel install --user --name=rce_bump`.
+To add this environment to you `jupyter lab` instance, you must first activate this environment and then run `ipython kernel install --user --name=ecsbump`.

 #### PyRADS

 To run the sections involving `PyRADS`, you should follow the installation instructions on the [github repo](https://github.com/ddbkoll/PyRADS/), then set the `os.chdir()` command in the notebook to wherever you've cloned `PyRADS`.

+Also, you can directly clone my `PyRADS` fork and use the `ecsbump` branch, which comes with a setup.py file and the changes to `OpticalThickness.py` described in the main notebook.

 ### Acknowledgements: